googleapis/python-genai/llms.txt

         )
     )
 )

+# Access thoughts if returned
+for part in response.candidates[0].content.parts:
+    if part.thought:
+        print(f"Thought: {part.text}")
+    else:
+        print(f"Response: {part.text}")
 ```

 IMPORTANT NOTES:

 -   Minimum thinking budget for `gemini-2.5-pro` is `128` and thinking can not
     be turned off for that model.
--   No models (apart from Gemini 2.5 series) support thinking or thinking
+-   No models (apart from Gemini 2.5/3 series) support thinking or thinking
     budgets APIs.
-Do not try to adjust thinking budgets other models (such as
+Do not try to adjust thinking budgets for other models (such as
-    `gemini-2.0-flash` or `gemini-2.0-pro`) otherwise it will cause syntax
+    `gemini-2.0-flash` or `gemini-2.0-pro`), otherwise it will cause syntax
     errors.

-### System instructions
+### System Instructions

 Use system instructions to guide model's behavior.